robinagandhi/swa/module-1/github-primer.md

 > We do not need to use this option currently, so you may move to [Step 4](#step-4)

-If you need to create a new repository you would just navigate to the folder (using the `cd` in a CLI) containing the files you wish to version control and then use the git intialization command.
+If you need to create a new repository you would just navigate to the folder (using the `cd` in a CLI) containing the files you wish to version control and then use the git initialization command.

 ```bash
 git init
 ```

 That's it!
 This is useful if you are creating a new local repository from scratch.
 Using github, you can also push newly tracked files such as these to a remote repository.
-The steps are the same as you will see for cloned respositories below.
+The steps are the same as you will see for cloned repositories below.

 [Top](#table-of-contents)